Where can I find SMA redemption timeframes?

 • asset pricing delays, particularly managed funds, can occur when distributions are being paid

-• the rebalance of the SMA may not have generated trades for all assets, especially when partially redeeming an SMA, varying the turnaround time of the SMA.
+• an SMA rebalance may not have generated trades for all assets, especially when partially redeeming an SMA, varying the redemption time of the SMA.

 What happens to my client's SMA if they change adviser?